kuona/kuona/dashboard/README.md

 Kuona's UI Dashboard project.
 The dashboard relies on the kuona-api for data.

 ## Environment setup

+The dev-setup script in the root directory sets everything up but if you prefer manual configuration:

 ```bash
 brew install node
 npm install -g grunt-cli